 Transfer Applicants are welcome to experience the traditional day or evening programs at our Fort Lauderdale/Davie Campus, attend classes at one of our Regional Campuses or online.

-Step 2 – Official Transcripts
+Step 2 – Submit Academic Information

 For more information on transfer credits, please visit Transfer Evaluation Services for Undergraduate Students.

-Step 3 – Submit SAT/ACT Scores
+Step 3 – Choose Whether to Submit Test Scores

-Fall Application for Transfer Applicants
+Fall 2021 Transfer